gronaldo44/Snake-Game/Snake/README.txt

 that can exist in the world plus a world class which saves and maintains the current state of the game.

 -There are a total of three controllers:
     1. "NetworkController" abstracts all of the networking/communication concerns of our program.
         It uses sockets to manage the communication between a server and its clients.
     2. "GameController" manages the server-client communications from the client's end by using multiple 'listeners'/methods that 'activate' every time the user performs an action that involves the server.

-This controller is a concern of the client (each player) and so one will be created for each player.
-This is done by giving the Game Controller a reference to the Network Controller then, in the Game Controller, setting a delegate within the Network Controller's socket state (OnNetworkAction) to one of Game Controller's own methods.
+There will be a Game Controller for each player connected to the game.
+    3. "ServerController" manages the commmunications between the server and the model by processing world updates and all the movement commands recieved from each player so that the "Server" class can act as a landing point that does not touch the Model.

-- The view (which we called SnakeClient) handles the interface between the user and the game.
+- The view (SnakeClient) handles the interface between the user and the game.
 It consists of a MAUI application and two important classes: "MainPage" which handled the actual view/panel/window that the game is played on and "WorldPanel" which simply drew pictures onto the MainPage.